-CenteredB should be considered a read-only quantity- it is replaced with a centered spatial average of MagneticField as necessary.
+For MHDCT, the magnetic field stored in BaryonField should be considered a read-only quantity- it is replaced with a centered spatial average of MagneticField as necessary by the routine CenterMagneticField.
 MagneticField should only be modified in a manner that is definitely divergence free.
 For more general initialization, one can use the function MHD_Curl for fields that can be represented by a vector potential.

-6.18.2 Interpolation
+6.22.4 Interpolation

-Interpolation must be done, obviously, in a divergence-free manner.
+Interpolation must be done in a divergence-free manner.
 Balsara 2001 describes this method.
 Interpolation is done on all three components of MagneticField at once.
 This method only allows RefineBy = 2.